 You have the right to a paper copy of this Notice of Privacy Practices, even if you have agreed to receive this Notice electronically.
 You may also find a copy of this Notice on the Goshen Health website, at www.GoshenHealth.com/Privacy.

 OTHER USES OF PROTECTED HEALTH INFORMATION

 Other uses and disclosures of your protected health information not covered by this Notice or allowed by law will be made only with your written permission.
 If you provide permission to use or disclose protected health information, you may revoke that permission, in writing, at any time.
 If you revoke your permission, Goshen Hospital will no longer use or disclose protected health information about you for the reasons covered by your written authorization.
 Goshen Hospital is unable to take back any disclosures it may have already made with your permission.

 CHANGES TO THIS PRIVACY NOTICE

 Goshen Hospital reserves the right to change this Notice and to make the revised or changed Notice effective for protected health information we already have about you, as well as any information we receive in the future.
-The revised Notice of Privacy Practices will be posted on our website at www.GoshenHealth.com/Privacy; you may also request that a revised or historical copy be sent to you in the mail or obtain one at the time of an appointment at Goshen Hospital.
+The revised Notice of Privacy Practices will be posted on our website at www.GoshenHealth.com/Privacy; request that a revised or historical copy be sent to you in the mail or obtain one at the time of an appointment at Goshen Hospital.

 QUESTIONS OR COMPLAINTS